kawaiiTaiga/project_SABA/Device SDK/readme.md

 <br>

-## ✨ Key Features
+## Key Features

-* **🔌 Easy Initial Setup**: On the first boot, the device automatically enters Access Point (AP) mode.
+* **Easy Initial Setup**: On the first boot, the device automatically enters Access Point (AP) mode.
 Users can easily connect to it and configure Wi-Fi and MQTT server settings through a web browser.
 Once configured, the device reboots and connects to the network automatically.

-* **🌐 Robust Runtime Environment**:
+* **Robust Runtime Environment**:
     * **HTTP Server**: Provides a web interface to check the device's status, perform a factory reset, or clear retained MQTT messages.
     * **MQTT Client**: Publishes `announce` (device info), `status`, and `events` (results) topics, while subscribing to the `command` topic to receive remote instructions.

-* **🔧 Flexible Tool Framework**: Easily add new hardware functionalities (like sensors or actuators) by inheriting the `ITool` interface.
+* **Flexible Tool Framework**: Easily add new hardware functionalities (like sensors or actuators) by inheriting the `ITool` interface.
 The results from any `Tool` are always published as a standard `observation` event, ensuring consistency.

 <br>

-## 🛠️ Implementing Your Own Tool
+## Implementing Your Own Tool

 Adding new hardware functionality is very straightforward.
 You only need to modify three files: